esphome/esphome-docs/esphomeyaml/configuration-types.rst

 Time
 ~~~~

-In lots of places in esphomeyaml you need to define time lengths, most
+In lots of places in esphomeyaml you need to define time periods.
-notably of these is an ``update_interval`` in milliseconds.
-Internally,
-epshomelib always tries to work with millisecond values.
-But as
-esphomeyaml is trying to make your lifes as easy as possible, there are
-lots of helpers for defining times.
+There are several ways of doing this.
+See below examples to see how you can specify time periods:

 .. code:: yaml

     some_config_option:
+      some_time_option: 1000us  # 1000 microseconds = 1ms
       some_time_option: 1000ms  # 1000 milliseconds
       some_time_option: 1.5s  # 1.5 seconds
       some_time_option: 0.5min  # half a minute
       some_time_option: 2h  # 2 hours
+      some_time_option: 2:01  # 2 hours 1 minute
+      some_time_option: 2:01:30  # 2 hours 1 minute 30 seconds
-      some_time_option:  # 10ms + 30s + 25min + 3h
+      # 10ms + 30s + 25min + 3h
+      some_time_option:
         milliseconds: 10
         seconds: 30
         minutes: 25